 The Vassar Media and Culture Studies Program in London is open to all majors.
-Goldsmiths—ranked top London university in Media and Communications, Music, and Visual Arts—is also among the most respected UK colleges in Anthropology, Cinema Studies, Cultural Studies, Drama, Economics, History, Literary Studies, Political Theory, Psychology, and Sociology.
-The seminar for the Spring 2022 program is Black London: Walking Diaries.
+Goldsmiths College —ranked top London university in Media and Communications, Music, and Visual Arts—is also among the most respected UK colleges in Anthropology, Cinema Studies, Cultural Studies, Drama, Economics, History, Literary Studies, Political Theory, Psychology, and Sociology.

-Vassar students will live in Goldsmith’s dormitories on the New Cross campus, South East London, 15 minutes from the central city.
-They will have access to all benefits available to Goldsmiths students (research centers, computer labs, clubs, athletic teams, trips around the UK and Europe, counseling and health care) and will be members of the Students’ Union, library, and fitness facilities at Goldsmiths and all other University of London campuses.
+Vassar students live in Goldsmith’s dormitories on the New Cross campus, South East London, 15 minutes from the central city, and have access to all benefits available to Goldsmiths students.
+These include research centers, computer labs, clubs, athletic teams, trips around the UK and Europe, counseling, and healthcare.
+Students are also granted membership to the Students’ Union, library, and fitness facilities at Goldsmiths and all other University of London campuses.

-The Vassar London Program balances immersion in a great global city with the security a small program and resident Faculty Director can provide: a sense of community, a source of personal as well as pedagogical support.
-Professor of English, Amitava Kumar, will be a resident director in the spring of 2022.
-The curriculum will offer four Vassar credits:
+The Vassar London Program balances immersion in a great global city with the security of a small program and resident Faculty Director, providing community, as well as personal and pedagogical support.

-- A seminar taught by the Vassar Faculty Director will introduce students to a literary London populated by the imagination of immigrant writers.
+- A seminar taught by the Vassar Faculty Director introduces students to a literary London populated by the imagination of immigrant writers.

-- An independent project, focused on theory or practice, will use London as a laboratory, an object of study, and a source of inspiration.
+- An independent project focused on theory or practice, uses London as a laboratory, an object of study, and a source of inspiration.

-- Elective Goldsmith’s course: students will choose a course in Anthropology, Art, Computing, Drama, Education Studies, Economics, English and Comparative Literature, History, Languages, Music, Politics, Psychology, Sociology, or Visual Cultures.
+- Elective Goldsmith’s course: students get to choose a course in Anthropology, Art, Computing, Drama, Education Studies, Economics, English and Comparative Literature, History, Languages, Music, Politics, Psychology, Sociology, or Visual Cultures.

 Please note: Spring 2022 will be the last time this program is offered as a Spring Semester program.
-Effective Fall 2022, this program will shift to Fall Semester and will be offered as a Fall Semester program on an ongoing basis.
+Effective Fall 2022, this program will shift to Fall Semester on an ongoing basis.